gregory-halverson/ECOv002-calval-tables/README.md

-# ECOSTRESS Collection 2 Calibration/Validation Data Tables (Python Package)
+# ECOSTRESS Collection 2 Calibration/Validation Data Tables

 This Python package provides calibration and validation data tables used in the evaluation of the ECOSTRESS Collection 2 Evapotranspiration (ET) data products.
 The included datasets and loader functions support reproducible research and validation workflows for ET modeling and remote sensing studies.